codecrafters-io/build-your-own-redis/stage_descriptions/hashes-04-ti1.md

 - The error prefix is `WRONGTYPE`, not `ERR`.

-- `HSET` on a missing key (no existing value) must still succeed and create a hash, exactly like in the previous stage.
+- `HSET` on a missing key must still succeed and create a hash, exactly like in earlier stages.